-APS Admission Point Score - points allocated to your school subjects for admission to tertiary institutions ВА Bachelor of Arts degree BCom Bachelor of Commerce degree BSc Bachelor of Science degree BTech Bachelor of Technology degree Credit The recognition obtained when a student passes examinations or tests to comply with conditions needed for completion of a qualification Dean Head of a faculty DP Duly performed certificate - some academic departments have minimum requirements for course work and class marks, before you are allowed to write the exam.
+AS Applicant Score - points allocated to your school subjects for admission to tertiary institutions ВА Bachelor of Arts degree BCom Bachelor of Commerce degree BSc Bachelor of Science degree BTech Bachelor of Technology degree Credit The recognition obtained when a student passes examinations or tests to comply with conditions needed for completion of a qualification Dean Head of a faculty DP Duly performed certificate - some academic departments have minimum requirements for course work and class marks, before you are allowed to write the exam.
 If you have achieved these minimum requirements, you "get" a DP - usually indicated on a class list posted on a notice board before exams start.
 DVC Deputy Vice-Chancellor - those who are second in charge.
 Nelson Mandela University has three of them.
-Faculty A collection of schools and departments focusing on similar fields of study e.g. Faculty of Science Faculty administrator Assists with registration, cancellation of modules HOD Head of Department - in charge of a specific academic department MBA Master's degree in Business Administration Module A self-contained unit of learning that forms part of the course NSFAS National Student Financial Aid Scheme, a loan scheme to enable students to borrow money for their studies Orientation A period that gives newcomers an opportunity to familiarise themselves with their new university Postgraduate What you become when you complete your degree Registrar Responsible for student administration and institutional governance.
+Faculty A collection of schools and departments focusing on similar fields of study e.g. Faculty of Science Faculty administrator Assists with registration, cancellation of modules First Year Success (FYS) Orientation Programme First Year Success (FYS) Programme welcomes the student before their journey begins and then links students up with appropriately trained senior students who support them in the initial year of their journey by providing direction and support.
+HOD Head of Department - in charge of a specific academic department МВА Master's degree in Business Administration Module A self-contained unit of learning that forms part of the course NSFAS National Student Financial Aid Scheme, a loan scheme to enable students to borrow money for their studies Postgraduate What you become when you complete your degree Registrar Responsible for student administration and institutional governance.
 RPL Recognition of Prior Learning, the acknowledgement of the knowledge a student possesses as a result of prior learning Senate The body that governs academic policies and procedures in respect of teaching, learning, research and academic functions Semester First half of the academic year SRC Student Representative Council Undergraduate If you are doing your first degree, diploma or certificate VC Vice-Chancellor, the highest managerial position of a tertiary institution